why be rich?

 If you get rich without an intention to give something in return then you are just a heartless machine.
 He even asserts that without a specific purpose built around giving back you won’t manage to become rich in the first place.

-Hill and Wallace Wattles (who wrote The Science of Getting Rich, a predecessor of TAGR) both were emphatic that the purpose of wealth was to free up your life to achieve your purpose, and your purpose was to give back to the world in terms of charity or your talents or your knowledge.
+Hill and Wallace Wattles (who wrote, a predecessor of TAGR) both were emphatic that the purpose of wealth was to free up your life to achieve your purpose, and your purpose was to give back to the world in terms of charity or your talents or your knowledge.
 The failure to emphasize “giving back” is one of the reasons I am not as fond of new Law of Attraction works like The Secret.
 My idea of getting rich is so that I can become a better person, contribute more to the world and help others with my wealth – all while being happier with myself and a better provider for my family.

 I like the idea of thinking as every action I do as something I can win.
 I can fight the battle to be more intelligent, or smarter about saving money, or become more successful at business, etc. I don’t think it makes me unpleasant – it’s not like I’m challenging people to arm wrestle me all the time!